 The Council Plan is a strategic document under which the Council's other policy framework documents sit.
-It communicates the Council's Vision which specifies intended outcomes for the period from 2017 - 2020.
-The plan details how the Council will achieve the priorities which were identified by Elected Members in the interest of the public.
-The Council's Performance Plan translates the vision into a course of action for the authority and its partnerships.
-The performance plan contains objectives for delivering the Council's priorities and indicators to monitor performance.
+It communicates the Council's Vision which specifies intended outcomes for the period from 2020 - 2024.
+The plan details how the Council will achieve the priorities.
+The Council plan will be supported by service plans which reflect the Council's priorities.